-For the first time in history, African American Advanced Placement course is available
+For the first time in history, an African American Advanced Placement course is available

-The College Board new pilot program will offer African American Advanced Placement course, marking the 40th course it has developed since 2014.
+The College Board's new pilot program will offer African American Advanced Placement course, marking the 40th course it has developed since 2014.

 MORE IN THIS SECTION